kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

         return x
 ```

 And next the multilay perceptron was included, the class for this can also be seen here below.
-Something that should be noted that here one of the
+Something that should be noted that here one of the hidden layers has a Gaussian Linear Unit (GELU) activation function, this was not found in the paper and should therefore be seen as an assumption.

 ``` python
 class MLP(nn.Module):